mmoerz/docker-samba-ad-dc/README.md

 alpine based docker container for samba active directory server.

-(ubuntu was nice as long as it worked.
-After it got hard to setup, I switched to alpine.)

 This was inspired by other older docker containers that either don't work or use completely outdated versions of samba.
 To fullfill my own set of requirements, I wrote this from scratch.